UF Health Psychology – Springhill

 PCIT is ideal for children ages 3 to 7 who have any of the following concerns:

-• Disruptive behaviors (tantrums, not listening, not following rules, aggression, destructive)
+• Disruptive behaviors (tantrums, not listening, not following rules, aggression, destruction)

 • Separation from parental figures